rust-stuco/lectures/week4/slides.md

 ![bg right:25% 75%](../images/ferris_does_not_compile.svg)

-This code might seem reasonable from other programming languages like Python or C.
+This code might seem reasonable from any other programming language like Python or C.

 ```rust
 let s1 = String::from("hello");